 Texts and Close Reading Skills: “Next, I will introduce advertising and instruct educators on how to conduct a close read.
 I use both print and non-print ads because most of us are exposed to many commercials.
 Examples here include toy ads, credit card ads, cell phone ads, and ads from politicians.
 Each of these use specific techniques to make the message attractive and believable.”

 Film: “Lastly, I will introduce the moving images and instruct teachers on how to read a film, using the languages of film.
 Once again, I will use contemporary and classic examples that educators can relate to.
 I usually start with the question: ‘what is your favorite movie?’ and ‘what scene in that movie makes it memorable?’”

 This important work, however, does not stop with educators.
 Parents must also have the opportunities to learn about media literacy so they can model to their kids how to critically interpret what they read, hear, and see.

 To this end, Frank suggests “that each PTO/PTA invite a media educator to come and explain how what students learn at school can also be applied at home.
-So for example, if a teacher were to take students through a deconstruction of a toy commercial at school, he or she could send home my commercial analysis worksheet and invite parents to choose a commercial (on TV or online) and do the activity together.”
+For example, if a teacher were to take students through a deconstruction of a toy commercial at school, he or she could send home my commercial analysis worksheet and invite parents to choose a commercial (on TV or online) and do the activity together.”